-- 61. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must ensure that each programme or credential and/or its component parts in which an eligible learner is enrolled meets and continues to meet the criteria specified in paragraph 34 of this funding mechanism. - 62.
-Where funding is used for programmes or credential leading to a qualification at level 1, 2, or 3, the TEC must attach to funding a condition that the programme or credential, or its component part, at Level 1, 2, or 3 includes embedded literacy and numeracy. - 63.
-The TEC must attach to funding a condition that a TEO must not use funding paid under this funding mechanism to fund a programme or credential where a majority of the programme or credential relates to health and safety or regulatory compliance, as excluded in paragraphs 38 and 39.
+66. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must ensure that each programme or micro-credential and/or its component parts in which an eligible learner is enrolled meets and continues to meet the criteria specified in paragraph 33 of this funding mechanism.

+- 67. Where funding is used for programmes or micro-credentials leading to a qualification at Level 1, 2, or 3, the TEC must attach to funding a condition that the programme or micro-credential, or its component part, at Level 1, 2, or 3 includes embedded literacy and numeracy. - 68.
+The TEC must attach to funding a condition that a TEO must not use funding paid under this funding mechanism to fund a programme or micro-credential where the TEC reasonably considers that a majority of the programme or micro-credential would displace the responsibility of employers to provide training necessary to mitigate health and safety risks or meet their regulatory compliance obligations.